-[&]quot;Under the strictest test conditions, I have seen a solid self-luminous body, the size and nearly the shape of a turkey's egg, float noiselessly about the room, at one time higher than any one present could reach standing on tip-toe, and then gently descend to the floor.
+"Under the strictest test conditions, I have seen a solid self-luminous body, the size and nearly the shape of a turkey's egg, float noiselessly about the room, at one time higher than any one present could reach standing on tiptoe, and then gently descend to the floor.
 It was visible for more than ten minutes, and before it faded away it struck the table three times with a sound like that of a hard, solid body.
 During this time the medium was lying back, apparently insensible, in an easy chair.

-[&]quot;I have seen luminous points of light darting about, and settling on the heads of different persons; I have had questions answered by the flashing of a bright light, a desired number of times in front of my face.
+"I have seen luminous points of light darting about, and settling on the heads of different persons; I have had questions answered by the flashing of a bright light a desired number of times in front of my face.
 I have seen sparks of light rising from the table to the ceiling, and again falling upon the table, striking it with an audible sound.
-I have had an alphapermitted to call the attention of other observers to the circumstance mentioned.
-For approximate determination of the point of divergence of the rays of such luminous phenomena, the following proceeding may be recommended as the simplest.
-Phenomena of light are observed by aid of an opera-glass, by the adjustment of which the object may be removed as far as possible.
-Objects at so short a distance as those in a room, require, to appear in sharp outline, a special adjustment of the glass, and this adjustmentthe determinate distance of the eyepiece from the objective-enables us, according to simple optical laws, to determine the distance of the object, that is, of those luminous points, from which the rays extend themselves in space.
-If, now, it should really appear, with respect to these spiritualistic luminous phenomena, that the distance of the point of divergence of the rays does not agree with the distance of the luminous object, the difference of these two distances would determine the length of a tract (Strecke) falling in the fourth dimension, and hereby would be made the first step towards quantitative determinations in betic communication given by luminous flashes occurring before me in the air, whilst my hand was moving about amongst them.
+I have had an alphabetic communication given by luminous flashes occurring before me in the air whilst my hand was mov ng about amongst them.
 I have seen a luminous cloud floating upwards to a picture.
 Under the strictest test conditions, I have more than once had a solid, self-luminous, crystalline body placed in my hand by a hand which did not belong to any person in the room.
-In the light I have seen a luminous cloud hover over a heliotrope on a side table, break a sprig off, and carry the sprig to a lady; and on some occasions I have seen a similar luminous cloud visibly condense to the form of a hand and carry small objects about."
+In the light I have seen a luminous cloud hover over a heliotrope on a side table, break asprig off, and carry the sprig to a lady; and on some occasions I have seen a similar luminous cloud visibly condense to the form of a hand and carry small objects about."